So you want to know how to make money on Pinterest without a blog?

 Best Niches for Pinterest Marketing

 Having a defined niche on Pinterest will help you attract a targeted audience of buyers interested in purchasing your affiliate products.
-This targeted traffic is one huge reason I’ve been able to make affiliate sales on the platform.
+This targeted traffic is one huge reason I’ve been able to consistently make affiliate sales on Pinterest.

 You may be wondering, “Well which niche should I choose?”